Gerlai Lab Personnel

 Amira Abozaid, HBSc, PhD.c

-Amira completed her HBSc at the University of Toronto Mississauga.
-She has undertaken multiple research courses including a Biology Thesis program in our lab during her final year of studies exploring the effects of embryonic alcohol exposure using the zebrafish as a model organism.
+Amira joined the lab in 2017 and completed her Honors Bachelor of Science at the University of Toronto Mississauga.
+She has undertaken multiple research courses including a Biology Thesis program in the lab during her final year of undergraduate studies exploring the effects of embryonic alcohol exposure using the zebrafish as a model organism.

 Stephanie Shishis, HBSc, MSc.c

-Stephanie completed her HBSc at the University of Toronto Mississauga, with a double major in Biology for Health Science and Psychology.
+Stephanie joined the lab in 2019 and completed her Honors Bachelor of Science at the University of Toronto Mississauga, with a double major in Biology for Health Science and Psychology.
 She will be pursuing a Master of Science at the University of Toronto in our lab as part of the Department of Cell & Systems Biology starting January 2022.